fedebarabas/fedebarabas.github.io/_pages/about.md

 title: about
 ---

-I write beautiful open-source code to integrate lasers, cameras and other devices into automated smart microscopes.
+I write open-source code to integrate lasers, cameras and other devices into automated smart microscopes.
 I analyze imaging data by building custom tools that I share with the research community.
 Excited about data science, visualization and machine learning methods.
 Currently taking [Andrew Ng's specialization](https://www.coursera.org/specializations/deep-learning) and [fast.ai](http://course.fast.ai/) deep learning courses.

 ### Bio

-I got my Lic and PhD degrees from the University of Buenos Aires, Argentina.
-For my Lic thesis I studied the counting efficiency of muon detectors for the [Pierre Auger Observatory](https://www.auger.org/).
+I got my Licenciate and PhD degrees from the University of Buenos Aires, Argentina.
+For my Licenciate thesis I studied the counting efficiency of muon detectors for the [Pierre Auger Observatory](https://www.auger.org/).
 For my PhD thesis at the [Applied Nanophysics Group](http://www.nano.df.uba.ar/), [CIBION](http://www.cibion-conicet.gob.ar/?lan=en), I designed and built a localization fluorescence microscope, capable of acquiring images of biological samples at the nanometric scale.
 Now working as a postdoc researcher at [TestaLab](http://testalab.org/), [SciLifeLab](http://www.scilifelab.se/) in Stockholm.
 Here, we devise new ways of looking at cellular structures beyond the current limits in the spatial and temporal domains.

 I also like